raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ### a hierarchy of regex functionality

 Functionality in regexen can be organized into a rough hierarchy.
-The base, or "Level 0" of the hierarchy is functionality provided by formal regular expressions.
+Level Zero of the hierarchy is functionality provided by formal regular expressions.
 Everything we've written so far is at this base level.

-Level 1 of the hierarchy is functionality that can be directly implemented in terms of formal regular expressions.
+Level One of the hierarchy is functionality that can be directly implemented in terms of formal regular expressions.
 For example, regexen provide a `?` postfix operator that provides "zero or one" quantification, and a `+` postfix operator that provides "one or more" quantification.

 As we know from our implementation of the kleene star, "zero or one" can be implemented in a formal regular expression very easily.
 If `a` is a regular expression, `ε|a` is a regular expression that matches zero or one sentences that `a` accepts.
 So intuitively, a regex flavour that supports the expression `a?` doesn't do anything we couldn't have done by hand with `ε|a`

 The same reasoning goes for `+`: If we have the kleene star (which ironically we implemented on top of one-or-more), we can always express "one or more" using catenation and the kleene star.
 If `a` is a regular expression, `aa*` is a regular expression that matches one or more sentences that `a` accepts.
 Again, a regex flavour supports the expression `a+` doesn't do anything we couldn't have done by hand with `aa*`.

-Level 2 of the hierarchy is functionality that cannot be directly implemented in terms of formal regular expressions, however it still compiles to finite-state recognizers.
+Level Two of the hierarchy is functionality that cannot be directly implemented in terms of formal regular expressions, however it still compiles to finite-state recognizers.
 As we mentioned in the prelude, and will show later, for every finite-state recognizer, there is an equivalent formal regular expression.

 So if a particular piece of functionality can be implemented as a finite-state recognizer, then it certainly can be implemented in terms of a formal regular expression, however compiling an expression to a finite-state machine and then deriving an equivalent formal regular expression is "going the long way 'round," and thus we classify such functionality as being directly implemented as a finite-state recognizer, and only indirectly implemented in terms of formal regular expressions.

-Examples of level 2 functionality include complementation (if `a` is a regular expression, `¬a` is an expression matching any sentence that `a` does not match) and intersection (if `a` and `b` are regular expressions, `a∩b` is an expression matching any sentence that both `a` and `b` match).
+Examples of Level Two functionality include complementation (if `a` is a regular expression, `¬a` is an expression matching any sentence that `a` does not match), and intersection (if `a` and `b` are regular expressions, `a∩b` is an expression matching any sentence that both `a` and `b` match).

 ### beyond our hierarchy

 There are higher levels of functionality, however they involve functionality that cannot be implemented with finite-state recognizers.

 The [Chomsky–Schützenberger hierarchy] categorizes grammars from Type-3 to Type-0.
 Type-3 grammars define regular languages.
 They can be expressed with formal regular expressions and recognized with finite-state recognizers.
-Our Level 0, level 1, and level 2 functionalities do not provide any additional power to recognize Type-2, Type-1, or Type-0 grammars.
+Our Level Zero, Level One, and Level Two functionalities do not provide any additional power to recognize Type-2, Type-1, or Type-0 grammars.

 [Chomsky–Schützenberger hierarchy]: https://en.wikipedia.org/wiki/Chomsky_hierarchyhttps://en.wikipedia.org/wiki/Chomsky_hierarchy